 Geographic Connection to Pennsylvania: Bloomsburg, Columbia County

 Charles T. Kuntzleman was born on November 4, 1940, in Bloomsburg, Pennsylvania, to Walter Allen and Phyllis Kuntzleman.
-He attended Muhlenberg College in Allentown, Pennsylvania, and continued his education at Temple University in Philadelphia, Pennsylvania.
-He married Carol Lee Emhardt in June of 1962, and after her death in 1973, Kuntzleman married fellow professor of health and physical education, Beth Ann McDonald in October of 1974.
-He has five children, Deborah Ann, John Walter, Thomas Scott, Rebecca Ann, and a stepdaughter, Lisa Kristin.
+He attended Muhlenberg College in Allentown, Pennsylvania, and continued his education at Temple University.
+He married Carol Lee Emhardt in June of 1962, and after her death in 1973, Kuntzleman married fellow Professor of Health and Physical Education, Beth Ann McDonald in October of 1974.
+He has five children: Deborah Ann, John Walter, Thomas Scott, Rebecca Ann, and a stepdaughter, Lisa Kristin.

-Kuntzleman’s career began at his alma mater, Muhlenberg College, where he was the assistant professor of physical education and coached football, track, lacrosse, and wrestling.
-In 1968, he moved to the Lehigh County Community College, as the assistant professor of physical education and lecturer in anatomy and physiology.
-After focusing mainly on teaching, Kuntzleman became a consultant for Rodale Press and the national program director for the YMCA—Fitness Finders.
-In 1973, he became the co-host of the television show “Fun and Fitness.”
+Kuntzleman's career began at his alma mater, Muhlenberg College, where he was the Assistant Professor of Physical Education and coached football, track, lacrosse, and wrestling.
+In 1968, he moved to the Lehigh County Community College, as the Assistant Professor of Physical Education and Lecturer in Anatomy and Physiology.
+After focusing mainly on teaching, Kuntzleman became a consultant for Rodale Press.
+In 1969, he and Beth McDonald cofounded the YMCA Fitness Finders, an organization that aims to motivate children to stay fit.

-While teaching and coaching, Kuntzleman began writing books providing fitness instruction, suggestion, and analysis.
-Just a few of his published titles include Activetics, Rating the Exercises, and his most famous book, The Complete Book of Walking.
-In this book, Kuntzleman described walking as “nature’s way of helping people be their best — both physically and mentally.”
-The book provides information about selecting proper shoes, what to do if minor pain occurs, how to handle weather conditions while waking, the benefits of walking tours, and walking as a family.
+While teaching and coaching, Kuntzleman wrote books providing fitness instruction, suggestion, and analysis.
+Just a few of his published titles include Activetics (1975), Rating the Exercises (1978), and his most famous book, The Complete Book of Walking (1978).
+In this book, Kuntzleman described walking as "nature's way of helping people be their best — both physically and mentally."
+The book provides information about selecting proper shoes, what to do if minor pain occurs, how to handle weather conditions while walking, the benefits of walking tours, and walking as a family.

 Activetics.
 Boston: P.H.
 Wyden, 1975.